 - How often do you follow this flow?

-- How many days does it take for the whole workflow on one dataset?
+- Or how many days does it take for the whole workflow on one dataset?

 - How many comparisons would you like to compare?